 French Broad Chocolate Factory & Café

-About Asheville’s First Chocolate Makers
+About the First Chocolate Makers in Asheville

-French Broad is one of my favorite makers of all times because their beliefs are displayed right there for anyone to see and eat in their products.
+French Broad Chocolate is one of my favorite makers because their beliefs are displayed right there for anyone to see and eat in their products.
 They value sustainability for cacao farmers, chocolate makers, and the environment, resulting in a delicious product which all are proud to contribute to.
 The happy triangle of farmer-maker-consumer is all taken care of, no one more than the others, reminding me cheerfully of my first chocolate teacher, Sunita from Happy Chocolate Experiences.

 You can read about it on their website, though I think that Dan probably tells it best.
 But let’s just say that it starts with a drive in a school bus down to Costa Rica and ends with two kids and metric tons of chocolate.
 Sounds dreamy, eh?

 We were walked through each step of chocolate making, literally, and at the end we had the opportunity to buy some of their chocolate in its brand new packaging!
 They were actually having a release party later in the day, celebrating the “storybook-like packaging,” something they had been working on for quite some time.